wbsoft/parce/docs/source/deflanguage.rst

 Lexicon parameters
 ------------------

-The :attr:`@lexicon <parce.lexicon>` decorator optionally accepts arguments.
+The :attr:`@lexicon <parce.lexicon.lexicon>` decorator optionally accepts
+arguments.
 Currently one argument is supported:

+``re_flags``:
-    ``re_flags``, to set the regular expression flags for the pattern the lexicon will create.
+    to set the regular expression flags for the pattern the lexicon will create.

 See for more information the documentation of the :mod:`~parce.lexicon` module.